 Quick Answer: What a Healthy Return Usually Needs

-A tarot reading may show lingering feelings, unfinished business, or the possibility of contact.
+A will my ex come back tarot reading may show lingering feelings, unfinished business, or possible contact.
 But a healthy return needs more than signs.
-Look for three things before you treat a comeback as meaningful: direct communication, ownership of what broke, and repeated behavior that lowers your anxiety instead of feeding it.
+Look for direct communication, ownership of what broke, and repeated behavior that lowers your anxiety instead of feeding it.

 If all you have is a story view, a vague text, or a hopeful card, call it information, not repair.
 The reading is useful when it helps you wait with self-respect, not when it gives longing a new script.